aditirai3/Fast-Foodies/README.md

 # Fast-Foodies
+A group project done with @pnisenson, @skunnath2020, and @cgrove3141.
+The objective was to analyze the relationship between population density and location of fast food restaurant chains in the US.
-Dashboard analyzing the density of five fast food restaurant chains using several JavaScript libraries and hosted on Python HTTP server.
+For our analysis, we took the lat long data of (McDonalds, Subway, Wendy's and Burger king) and  . using several Leaflet JavaScript libraries and
+Final files
+Created a visual dashboard (access via index.html) which is hosted on the Python HTTP server.